 If you suffered serious injuries or your loved one was killed as the result of an accident at the Atlanta airport, do not assume that the amount being offered by an insurance company is your only possible compensation for this type of premises liability claim.

-Balams Law Group represents scores of travelers who were sustained catastrophic injuries at ATL, from residents of other states and countries to clients in communities in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
+The Balams Firm represents scores of travelers who were sustained catastrophic injuries at ATL, from residents of other states and countries to clients in communities in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.

-Atlanta Hartsfield-Jackson Airport accident attorney Emanuel Balams will fight to help you get every cent that you and your family need and deserve.
-He can review your case to help you understand all of your legal options during a free initial consultation when you call (404) 445-2005 today.
+Atlanta Hartsfield-Jackson Airport accident attorney ReShea Balams will fight to help you get every cent that you and your family need and deserve.
+She can review your case to help you understand all of your legal options during a free initial consultation when you call (404) 445-2005 today.